 Cannonball Prairie Metropark

-The park has planted prairies, a lake for boating (and eventually fishing), three campsites secluded in the woods, walking paths and a connection to the Wabash Cannonball Trail, which runs through the park.
+The park has planted prairies, a lake for boating, three campsites secluded in the woods, walking paths and a connection to the Wabash Cannonball Trail, which runs through the park.

 Take a Ride Through History

 Whether you like trains, bicycles, music or prairies, there’s something for everyone in Cannonball Prairie’s past.

 Built in 1855, the northern leg of the Wabash Railroad ran from Toledo to Chicago until 1969.
 In the mid-1990s, it became part of the rails-to-trails project and today is the bicycle trail you see transecting this Metropark.

 This historic railroad has a musical connection as well.
 Folklore tells us that "Cannonball" comes from a fictional train created by the song writer J.A.
 Roff in 1882.
 The song was so popular that the rail line named a passenger train after it – the Wabash Cannonball.